-Managing Shutdown Risk in Merchant Commodity and Energy Production
+Managing Shutdown Decisions in Merchant Commodity and Energy Production: A Social Commerce Perspective

 Suggested Citation: Suggested Citation